islf14/broadcast-server/README.md

-# Broadcast Server Web App
+# Chat Server Web App

+This web application creates a chat room where anyone can join and send messages.
+It is not possible for two users to have the same name.
+When the last user logs out, the chat closes and users are reset.

 ## Requirements